 Fig 10.
 Graph of Error rate results for all techniques

 These results were obtained by repeating the model for each classifier 3 times.
-It was revealed that the ensemble model with an accuracy rate of 95.2% had higher accuracy than the other algorithms for modelling.
+It was revealed that the ensemble model with an accuracy rate of 95.2% had higher accuracy than the other algorithms for modeling.

 Comparison Results

 In this section, the proposed model is compared with other conventional methods such as MNB, MLP, and LR.
 It is compared based on positive metrics parameters such as accuracy, precision, recall, f1-measure, and error rate.
 Figure 11 shows the comparison of the conventional technique with the proposed model based on precision, recall, f1-measure, and accuracy and it is seen the proposed model is higher among all the methods.
 Figure 12 shows the comparison of the conventional technique with the proposed model based on error rate and it is seen the proposed model is a lower error rate among all the methods.
-Table 6 shows the overall comparison of the proposed model with other conventional techniques in terms of precision, recall, f1-measure, and accuracy, and table 7 shows the overall comparison of the proposed model with other conventional techniques in terms of error rate.

-Table 6.
-Comparison of Results